-As part of this project, we are delighted to be joined by Tegan Tukana and Hilan Gully for placements.
-Both Tegan and Hilan are carrying out independent research, gathering the voices and perspectives of young people within the area they are working in.
+As part of this project, we were joined by Tegan Tukana and Hilan Gully for placements.
+Both Tegan and Hilan carried out independent research, gathering the voices and perspectives of young people within the areas they were working in.

-They will be particularly trying to understand young people’s lived experiences of discrimination and racism in the workplace, in accessing skills training and business support, as well as in the cultural sphere.
-Their findings will help the Combined Authority to develop creative solutions and will be showcased at an event in late 2021.
+They were particularly trying to understand young people’s lived experiences of discrimination and racism in the workplace, in accessing skills training and business support, as well as in the cultural sphere.
+Their findings will help the Combined Authority to develop creative solutions and were showcased at an event in late 2021.

 Read on for more about the projects:

-Hilan Gully’s project ‘Voices‘ is exploring and provoking conversations on the voices of the Arab and Middle Eastern community in activism, specifically focusing on the current climate crisis.
+Hilan Gully’s project ‘Voices‘ explored and provoked conversations on the voices of the Arab and Middle Eastern community in activism, specifically focusing on the current climate crisis.